IFB-ElixirFr/sandboxbioscenarios/linux_basics_session01/steps/step05.md

 <Execute command="ls " />

 The Bash shell should display `Data` and `Data_file_list.txt`, where `Data` is a directory named `Data` and `Data_file_list.txt` is a file named `Data_file_list.txt`.
-By convention, files have a name followed by an extension, which indicates the type of file.
-Here, txt indicates a text file.
+By convention, files have a name followed by an extension separated by dot and the extension indicates the type of file.
+Here, `.txt` indicates a text file.
 You will come across different file formats and therefore different extensions that are relevant to humans.

 Now, type the following command in your terminal (and press <kbd>Enter</kbd>):

 <Execute command="ls Data" />

-The Bash shell should display the 8 files included in the `Data` directory.
+The Bash shell should display the 8 files included in the `Data` directory and 3 files formats (`.fasta`, `.gff`, `.fastq`) which are widely used in bioinformatics.

 Remarks: